 “Destructive Creation: The Unintended Consequences of the Rise of Finance,” dissertation awarded pass with distinction.

 “European Macroeconomic Governance,” with Erik Jones, in European Union Power and Policymaking, edited by Jeremy Richardson.
 4th Edition.
-Routledge, forthcoming.
+Routledge, 2015.

 “Europe and the Global Economic Crisis,” with Erik Jones, in Europe Today, edited by Ronald Tiersky and Erik Jones.
 5th Edition.
 Rowman & Littlefield, 2014.